Damián 666: Frontier Martial-Arts Wrestling (1991–1996)

 During 1991 Carrera began working in Japan for Frontier Martial-Arts Wrestling (FMW) where he was billed as "Amigo Ultra", to avoid any legal problems over the "Ultraman" trademark.
 While working in FMW Carrera's wrestling style was influenced by the Hardcore style of wrestling that FMW promoted.
-Atsushi Onita gave Garrera a new character: Demian, inspired in the movie The Omen.
+Atsushi Onita gave Garrera a new character: Demian, inspired by the movie The Omen.
 On July 16, 1993, Demian debuted in the Korakuen Hall.
 He and Zombi beat Battle Ranger and Eiji Ezaki.
 His ring persona was diabolical, so he wore facepaint and dark clothes instead of the mask and bright colors of Amigo Ultra.
 On December 7, 1993, Demian begins a society with The Sheik and Sabu wrestling against Onita, Sambo Asako and Mr. Gannosuke in Chiba's Choshishi Gym.
 Demian and Sabu participate in a Barbed Wire Tag Tournament in January, 1994.
 In March, 13, the trio was defeated by Mr. Pogo, Goro Tsurumi and Hideki Hosaka in the Heiwajima TV Theater in Tokyo.
 The Sheik blamed Demian for the losing and a feud started.
 The feud culminated on May 5, 1995, at the 6th Anniversary Show at the Kawasaki Stadium, where he wrestled two matches.
 In the first match, Carrera competed as Amigo Ultra and teamed with Ultra Taro to defeat Battle Ranger Z and Mach Hayato and then he competed as Damian against Sheik, in a match which he lost.

 Later on his name was modified to "Damián 666", with the addition of 666 stemming from the fact that he had taken to painting those numbers on his forehead.
 Damién 666's ring persona earned him the nickname La Bestia del Apocalipsis (Spanish for "The Beast of the Apocalypse").
 By 1995 Carrera returned to North America working as Ultraman 2000 on some shows in Mexico and as Damién 666 in the US and some shows in Mexico.
 He teamed up with Aguila de American and Kiss once again to capture the WWA World Trios Championship.
 He also captured the WWA Middleweight Championship, working as Ultraman 2000 and also won the Mexican National Welterweight Championship from Psicosis in a "title vs. title" match on an Asistencia Asesoría y Administración (AAA) show.
 On March 16, 1996, Carrera lost the Ultraman 2000 gimmick in a Luchas de Apuestas mask vs. mask match against Psicosis.
 After being unmasked, Carrera abandoned the Ultraman 2000 ring persona completely and started working exclusively as Damién 666.
 This change meant that he had to vacate the Mexican Welterweight title.